The House of Discarded Dreams: Balshazaar

-He had lived in Felix's universe until Vimbai, Felix, and Maya took him out and gave him a phantom leg in exchange for information.
+Balshazaar had lived in Felix's universe until Vimbai, Felix, and Maya took him out and gave him a phantom leg in exchange for information.
 Balshazaar wants to escape Felix's universe and never return.
 He then uses the phantom leg to make a deal with the wazimamoto.
 They drain Felix of his pocket universe in exchange for the souls of the horseshoe crabs.

 Horseshoe crabs

 The horseshoe crabs are first introduced when Vimbai is taking a walk on the beach.
 She comes across a dead crab lying on the sand.
 This is when we are informed of her love for these invertebrates and also her love for marine biology.
 She then finds another dead crab but this time a piece of paper was held between its legs.
 This paper was what led her to Maya, Felix, and the house.
-It was because of this crab that Vimbai had this crazy adventure.

 Vimbai’s Mother

-Immigrant from Zimbabwe.
-Fights with Vimbai's father a lot.
-Does not pay mind to Vimbai, but instead is worried about her job.
-Is an Africana Studies professor at University near their house.
-Very stern in her faith.
-Had to fight for everything.
+An immigrant from Zimbabwe, she fights with Vimbai's father a lot and doesn't pay mind to Vimbai.
+She is instead is worried about her job as an Africana Studies professor at the university near their house.
+She is very stern in her faith and had to fight for everything.

 Fungai and his uncle

-We are not given a lot of information about Fungai.
 He is a skeleton, which means he had a past life as a human.
-Fungai is a skeleton who drives a very Cadillac painted bubble gum pink.
-He wears a tattered tuxedo.
-It also seems Fungai must feed on human skin in order to survive or it makes him stronger and healthier.
+Fungai is a skeleton who drives a very Cadillac painted bubble gum pink and wears a tattered tuxedo.
+Fungai must feed on human skin in order to survive, or it makes him stronger and healthier.
 Fungai also has an uncle.
-We are not given a name.
 Fungai's uncle is a baby with a television as its head.
-This is all we learn about the uncle.

 Setting

 The book is set in southern New Jersey, where Vimbai lives with her parents.
-From there the book opens with Vimbai attending school where her mother is a professor of African studies.
+The book opens with Vimbai attending school where her mother is a professor of African studies.
 The majority of the book going forward is set in a house in the dunes on a beach, from which point the characters dreams take them and the house out to sea, with stops in places such as West Africa, and the Cooper University Hospital where Vimbai's father works.